Performance AC truck

 5. Warm Air or Hot Condenser Unit

 When your compressor is completely cooked, it will start spewing out warm air instead of cool air.
+In some cases, it might even cause the AC compressor not turning on at all.
 When this happens, you will likely need to replace the whole thing.
 There isn’t much that can be done in terms of repairs.

 Related: How To Improve The Air Quality Of Your Home: A Quick And Easy Guide